ChuckJonas/SObjectDeepClone/README.md

 1: Initialize `SObjectDeepClone` with:

-- record Id of the object you want to clone
+- `Id` of the SObject you want to clone

 - `Set<String>` of any child relationships you want to clone